square/wire/README.md

-For example, to compile the file `protos-repo/google/protobuf/descriptor.proto`, which may (recursively) import other `.proto` files within the `protos-repo/` directory (replace "<VERSION>" with the Wire version you are using):
+For example, to compile the file `protos-repo/google/protobuf/descriptor.proto`, which may (recursively) import other `.proto` files within the `protos-repo/` directory (replace "VERSION" with the Wire version you are using):

-    % java -jar wire-compiler/target/wire-compiler-<VERSION>-jar-with-dependencies.jar \
+    % java -jar wire-compiler/target/wire-compiler-VERSION-jar-with-dependencies.jar \
         --proto_path=protos-repo \
         --java_out=out google/protobuf/descriptor.proto